What is coal energy?

-Coal also is the most used fossil fuels for producing electricity as we use coal power plant for producing around 40% of the world’s electricity, and we commonly use it in cement manufacturing and industrial purposes such as refining metals.
+Coal also is the most used fossil fuels for producing electricity as we use coal power plants for producing around 40% of the world’s electricity, and we commonly use it in cement manufacturing and industrial purposes such as refining metals.

 There are four main types of coal, which are formed in a similar manner both formed from decomposed vegetation composed at high temperatures over millions of years beneath layers of sand, rock, and sediment.
 There are:

-- Anthracite coal: it’s a hard coal, which contains 86_97% carbon and mainly used by the metals industry, space heating in addition to generating electricity.
+- Anthracite coal: it’s hard coal, which contains 86_97% carbon and mainly used by the metals industry, space heating in addition to generating electricity.

-- Bituminous coal: it’s a dark, hard coal, which contains 45_86% carbon and it’s an important fuel for generating electricity and as a raw material for making iron and steel.
+- Bituminous coal: it’s dark, hard coal, which contains 45_86% carbon and it’s an important fuel for generating electricity and as a raw material for making iron and steel.

-- Subbituminous coal: it’s a dull black coal which typically contains 35_45% carbon, and it’s used for generating electricity and space heating.
+- Subbituminous coal: it’s dull black coal which typically contains 35_45% carbon, and it’s used for generating electricity and space heating.

-- Lignite coal: it’s a brownish-black coal which contains 25_35% carbon, it’s crumbly and has high moisture content so it’s mostly used for generating electricity.
+- Lignite coal: it’s brownish-black coal which contains 25_35% carbon, it’s crumbly and has high moisture content so it’s mostly used for generating electricity.

 And we can also classify coal into: